unoplatform/uno.extensions/doc/Overview/Mvux/States.md

 ### Change data of a state

-To manually update the current value of a state, use its `Update` method.
+To manually update the current value of a state, use its `Update` operator.

 In this example we'll add the method `IncrementSlider` that gets the current value and increases it by one (if it doesn't exceed 100):